Yorkshire Evening Post: History

 Johnston Press bought the Yorkshire Evening Post and The Yorkshire Post in 2002 for £570 million.
 In 2012, Johnston Press merged the Yorkshire Evening Post and The Yorkshire Post with then editor Peter Charlton overseeing both papers and correspondents writing for both titles.

-In the same year, Johnston Press announced that it would close Yorkshire Post Newspapers headquarters on Wellington Street and move printing to Dinnington near Sheffield while journalists moved to new offices on Whitehall Road.
+That same year, Johnston Press announced that it would close Yorkshire Post Newspapers headquarters on Wellington Street and move printing to Dinnington near Sheffield while journalists moved to new offices on Whitehall Road.

 In September 2013, it was announced the Wellington Street premises would be demolished.
 Preliminary demolition began in March 2014.
 The following month it was announced the tower would be spared.

 Sponsorships

 Starting in 1926, the Yorkshire Evening Post sponsored motorcycle trial events on Post Hill, an area near Farnley specifically acquired for this purpose.

-The Yorkshire Evening Post announced it would be the main shirt sponsor of Leeds United for the 1991-92 season.
+The Yorkshire Evening Post announced it would be the main shirt sponsor of Leeds United for the 1991–92 season.